amarnoorkaur/Assignment2_JosephusProblem/README.md

 > _return 2 * leftover_participants + 1_

 ### binary_rotation Method
-Converts the number of participants, n, into a binary string, rotates the bits, and then converts the string back to decimal form to determine the position of the last participant.
+Converts the number of participants, _n_, into a binary string, rotates the bits, and then converts the string back to decimal form to determine the position of the last participant.

 **Pseudocode of josephus_formula Method**
 > _binary_str = binary representation of n removing ‘0b’ prefix_